jupyterlite/jupyterlite/docs/howto/index.md

 This set of how-to guides is geared towards creating and configuring a custom JupyterLite website at *build time*.

 To learn more about using an already deployed JupyterLite website, check out the [Quickstart Guide](../quickstart/using.md).
-More how-to guides on using and configuring  an existing JupyterLite at *runtime* (focused on accessing content, working with settings) website will be soon.
+More how-to guides on using and configuring an existing JupyterLite website at *runtime* (focused on accessing content, working with settings) will soon be added.
 ```

 ## Configuring a JupyterLite deployment